USPS Gave Themselves 10 Years to Do an 18-Month Job

 The market isn't waiting for USPS to figure it out.

 In 2025, [Amazon delivered 6.7 billion packages](/blog/amazon-overtakes-usps-new-era-us-delivery), overtaking USPS's 6.6 billion to become the largest parcel carrier in the United States by volume.
-That's a sentence worth reading twice.
 The Postal Service — the organization with 640,000 employees, a government mandate, and 250 years of institutional history — got passed by a company that started delivering its own packages less than a decade ago.

 ## What a Real Turnaround Looks Like

-The businesses we work with at Thrive understand this.
-When [fulfillment costs](/blog/how-much-does-a-3pl-cost) don't make sense, they make a change.
-They don't publish a decade-long strategy document and then keep doing the same thing.
-They move.
+What you don't do is publish a decade-long strategy document and then keep doing the same thing.

 ## What This Means for Your Business